briandfoy/briandfoy.github.io/_posts/2017-12-30-the-rectangle-class-is-wrong.md

 ## Wrapping it up

-Where do the facile examples go wrong?
+Where do the façile examples go wrong?
 The examples show inheritance because they are demonstrating a feature.
 They aren't trying to demonstrate good design.
 It's a big problem when anyone is trying to come up with tractable and relatable examples that can fit easily on a page.

 * The instances know more than they should and do things unrelated to their identity.
 * Inheritance interferes with reuse.
 The Square / Rectangle problem is a problem because people give Rectangles responsibilities they shouldn't have.
 * We're told a square is a type of rectangle somewhere in grammar school, but what we're really being taught it that two things share a particular set of properties.
 It's easier to manage that in software by comparing properties rather than hard-coding these relationships.
 * People tend to shove everything they know about something into the class that represents it.
 Consider the Employee class examples!

-I presented an alternative, but as I equivocated many times, you don't want to design past the point where you get any flexibility or benefit.
+I presented an alternative, but as I equivocated many times, you don't want to design past the point where you get any additional flexibility or benefit.
 What I've implemented might not be the right approach for your problem, but you should still go through the process.
 What does an instance really know about itself, how can you compartmentalize it and protect it from the application, and what other ways do you have to manipulate it?

 ## Some other things to read